jnzj95/Enigma/README.md

 ### State 1: AM_BPM
-***AM_BPM*** creates afterimages (AM) of a moving object at a fixed time intervals.
+***AM_BPM*** creates afterimages (AM) of a moving object at a fixed time interval.

-The time intervals can be controlled by using the constant (Insert time_interval variable here).
+The time intervals can be controlled by using the constant "bpm_period".
 The number of AMs can also be changed by changing the constant "afterimage_count" in the code.
 On reaching the maximum set number of AMs, the oldest AM will be dumped and replaced with the newest one.

 For a more flexible version, see State 2: ***AM_On_Click***.